-Eurotech presents the installation in CINECA of the Eurora supercomputer, which ranks as the world's most energy efficient high-performance computing system based on measurements taken following the Green500 guidelines.
-Eurora serves as the base technology for the development of the PRACE 2IP co-funded prototype, a project with the same name "Eurora" led by CINECA who will deploy the Eurora prototype in several fields of computational sciences.
-The Eurora supercomputer provides the base for the commercial Eurotech Aurora Tigon, expanding the Eurotech Aurora supercomputer product line to include a new family of GPU-accelerated systems.
+2013 Eurotech presents the installation in CINECA of the Eurora supercomputer, which ranks as the world's most energy efficient high-performance computing system based on measurements taken following the Green500 guidelines.
+Eurora serves as the base technology for the development of the PRACE 2IP co-funded prototype, led by the CINECA supercomputing center in Italy.
+CINECA will deploy the Eurora prototype to fields of computational sciences.
+The Eurora supercomputer provides the technological base for the Eurotech Aurora Tigon, expanding the Eurotech Aurora supercomputer product line to include GPU-accelerated systems.

 Eurotech expands distribution agreement with Avnet Electronics Marketing in North America to include M2M platform.
-This contract extension includes Eurotech's EverywareTM Software Framework ESF) and the Everyware Cloud (EC).
+This contract extension includes Eurotech's Everyware[TM] Software Framework (ESF) and Everyware Cloud (EC).
 Eurotech solutions will be distributed through the Avnet Embedded division of Avnet Electronics Marketing Americas.

-Eurotech announces CPU-301-16 with Freescale i.MX6 processor, a low-power board available both as a Single Board Computer and as a Computer on Module.
-It is an ARM-based embedded platform that extends the Eurotech family of products enabling the Internet of Things (IoT) and Machine-to-Machine (M2M) applications.
-The CPU-301-16 supports Everyware Software Framework (ESF) and Everyware Cloud (EC) services, making it an embedded platform that is scalable, connected and easy to deploy.
+Eurotech launches the CPU-301-16 with Freescale i.MX6 processor, a low consumption power board and with Single Board Computer (and Computer on Module configurations.
+It is an ARM-based embedded platform that further extends the Eurotech family of products enabling the Internet of Things (IoT) and Machine-to-Machine (M2M) applications.
+The CPU-301-16 supports Everyware Software Framework (ESF) and Everyware Device Cloud (EDC), making it an embedded platform that is scalable, connected and easy to deploy.

-SENSUSS' Application powered by Eurotech's M2M platform is recognized as a 2013 Laureate of Computerworld Honors, a program founded by International Data Group (IDG) in 1988 and governed by the not-for-profit Computerworld Information Technology Awards Foundation.
+The application by SENSUSS with the Eurotech M2M platform received a prestigious recognition for the year 2013 from the Computerworld Honors programme, founded by the International Data Group (IDG) in 1988 and part of the non-profit Computerworld Information Technology Awards Foundation.
 Computerworld Honors is the longest running global program to honor individuals and organizations that use information technology to promote positive social, economic and educational change.
 SENSUSS, an innovator of sensor technologies, is developing a portfolio of products that provide immediate information about impact levels that an athlete has sustained during participation.
-The product monitors impacts and captures that data; it then uses Eurotech's M2M technology to transmit and store that data, and through cloud based applications provides real time assessments that protect the athlete from further potential harm: coaches, doctors and parents can find out about potentially harmful hits immediately and even compare the data to previous hits or specific medical issues the athlete may have.
+The product monitors impacts and captures that data; it then uses Eurotech's M2M technology to transmit and store that data, and through cloud based applications provides real time assessments that protect the athlete from further potential harm.
+Coaches, doctors and parents can find out about potentially harmful hits immediately and even compare the data to previous hits or specific medical issues the athlete may have.

-RTX, a provider of IP based low-power wireless communication solutions, signs a partnership with Eurotech to help customers connect devices and send data to the cloud.
-Thanks to the partnership, RTX customers willing to enable wireless M2M solutions will have access to Eurotech's multi-service gateways and the Everyware Cloud M2M integration platform.
+RTX, a provider of Internet Protocol (IP) based low-power wireless communication solutions, signs a partnership with Eurotech to help customers connect devices and send data to the cloud.
+By virtue of the partnership, RTX customers wanting to implement M2M wireless solutions will have access to the Eurotech multi-service gateway and to the M2M Everyware Cloud integration platform.

-A new distribution agreement with Insung Information CO.,Ltd is signed to address the South Korean Market.
-The agreement has been signed through Advanet Inc. Thanks to this agreement, Insung Information CO.,Ltd - a leading distributor and integrator of embedded components and systems - will bring to the Korean market a broad spectrum of Eurotech's solutions, from processor boards and computer modules to systems addressing several vertical market segments.
+A new distribution agreement with Insung Information CO., Ltd to address the South Korean market is signed.
+The agreement is signed through Advanet Inc. The partner agreement has been signed through the fully owned Japanese subsidiary Advanet Inc. Thanks to this agreement, Insung Information CO.,Ltd - a leading distributor and integrator of embedded components and systems - will bring to the Korean market a broad spectrum of Eurotech's solutions, from processor boards and computer modules to systems addressing several vertical market segments.

-Eurotech extends its passenger counting family of products with the DynaPCN 10-20, a fully integrated passenger counter with Ethernet communications, specifically designed for public vehicles.
+Eurotech expands the product range for passenger counting with the DynaPCN 10-20, a fully integrated passenger counter with Ethernet communications, specifically designed for public vehicles.